Make a measure_info.json file, or add measure entries to an existing one.

 - references

-A list containing citation entries.
-See the Reference Entries section.
+A list containing source entries.
+See the Sources Entries section.

 - strict